junyonglee24/stock-trading-simulator/README.md

 ## Launch Website
 This website hosted on local server [XAMPP](https://www.apachefriends.org/index.html).

-After XAMPP is installed on laptop:
+After XAMPP is started on laptop:

 1. Git clone this repo to the local directory `/xampp/htdocs/`.